nindate/openstack/juno/aio/README.md

    In the AIO setup all these networks will be connected to the single server we will be having - our AIO server.
 Following figure shows this connectivity

 ### 3. Setup requirements:
+Following are the requirements for the AIO server.
-  * In case you are using a Virtual Machine (and that's what I do usually) you would need to create a VM with atleast 2 CPUs and 5 GB memory (however if you want to run several instances inside Openstack you would need more CPU/Memory for your server)
+  * In case you are using a Virtual Machine you would need to create a VM with atleast 2 CPUs, 5 GB memory, 40 GB hard disk.
+This configuration should be enough for basic demo/testing with cirros cloud image to deploy instances in Openstack cloud.
+However, if you want to use any other OS (like Ubuntu, CentOS, Fedora etc.) inside Openstack you would need more CPU/Memory for the AIO server.
+  * For network, it is ideal to have atleast 3 network interfaces for the AIO server as explained in Section 2 above.
+However if you have less number of interfaces, the scripts will still work - you just need to update the config.cfg file appropriately.
   * Install Ubuntu 14.04 x64 server with Openssh package installed (so that you can ssh to this server).
-Update the packages on the server with following command
+  * Update the packages on the server with following command:

     apt-get update -y

 ### 4. Install Openstack:
+After you have Ubuntu 14.04 server installed on the AIO server, perform the following steps to install Openstack

+Create a directory to place the Openstack installation scripts.

+   mkdir scripts ; cd scripts

+Download the scripts

-Run sudo -s , to become root
+Run sudo -s , to become root.

-First update the config.cfg file with appropriate details for the installation e.g. which interface will be used for Management network, Tunnel network, External network; what will be the IP addresses for Management, Tunnel, External interfaces etc.
+Update the config.cfg file with appropriate details for the installation e.g. which interface will be used for Management network, Tunnel network, External network; what will be the IP addresses for Management, Tunnel, External interfaces etc.

 After you have updated the config.cfg file, you need to run the following scripts in the listed order.
+(For a detailed explanation about each script, what it does you can go through the next Section [5.
+Detailed explanation about the scripts](https://github.com/nindate/openstack/master/juno/aio#5-detailed-explanation-about-the-scripts)

+./0-juno-aio-prepare.sh - This script will prepare the server for Openstack installation.

+./1-juno-aio-install-keystone.sh - This script will install and configure the Identity service for Openstack which is Keystone.

+./2-juno-aio-install-glance.sh - This script will install and configure the Image service for Openstack which is Glance.

+./3-juno-aio-install-nova.sh - This script will install and configure the Compute service for Openstack which is Nova

+./4-juno-aio-install-neutron.sh - This script will install and configure the Networking service for Openstack which is Neutron.

+./5-juno-aio-install-horizon.sh - This script will install and configure the Dashboard service for Openstack which is Horizon.

+At this stage, the Openstack dashboard is installed and you can access it using the admin or demo username and password that you have set in config.cfg file.
+The URL for dashboard and the user/password will be displayed when the 5-juno-aio-install-horizon.sh script completes execution.

+./6-juno-aio-install-cinder.sh - This script will install and configure the Block storage service for Openstack which is Cinder.

+./7-juno-aio-install-swift.sh - This script will install and configure the Object storage service for Openstack which is Swift.

+./8-juno-aio-install-heat.sh - This script will install and configure the Orchestration service for Openstack which is Heat.

+./9-juno-aio-install-ceilometer.sh - This script will install and configure the Metering service for Openstack which is Ceilometer.

+### 5. Detailed explanation about the scripts:
 0-juno-aio-prepare.sh
 This script will prepare the server for Openstack installation.
 Following will be done: